Counselling for Children

 B.Sc, MA, RCC

-Talita works with children of all ages to better understand emotional and behavioural patterns that may be causing stress in life.
+Talita works with children 6+ to better understand emotional and behavioural patterns that may be causing stress in life.
 Her approach helps children develop confidence and emotional awareness while supporting parents in strengthening their relationship with their child.

 Helping your child thrive